 “At a usage level of approximately 55 percent, public cloud prices are at parity with the prices in our internal IT benchmark.” – ISG

-Though the report was freely available for a few months, access now requires a research subscription, but the infographic for a more recent report on Linux is still available here.
+Though the report was freely available for a few months, access now requires a research subscription.
 That finding meant public IaaS, using “on-demand” or “pay-as-you-go” compute instances, was more expensive than large scale internal IT unless those instances were running during less than 55% of the hours in a month.
 The finding made perfect sense, since the promise of cloud is to save money by making you pay only for what you use.
 It follows that if you use it 100% of the time, you shouldn’t expect to save money with an on-demand pricing model.

 Now that well over a year has passed since that report, I thought I’d re-price the same configuration that ISG used just to see how things have changed.
 I also included AWS reserved instances and SoftLayer monthly billing in my analysis just to see if any new conclusions could be drawn.
 What I found was pretty interesting.